junwatu/ai-narrative-and-voices/blog/README.md

 The user interface is built with React.js, providing a modern, component-based architecture.
 This choice of technology stack enables developers to easily customize and expand the user interface to meet evolving project requirements or incorporate new features in the future.

 The main UI is a simple file uploader react component.
 The component source code is in the `components/FileUpload.jsx` file.
+The `handleUpload` function will upload the file to the `/api/upload` route and will handle the data response for further processing.

 ```jsx
 const handleUpload = async () => {